dsxack/dsxack/README.md

 I'm developer and security researcher.

-- Working as developer from 2009 (about 13 years).
+- Working as developer from 2009.
 - I'm currently learning penetration testing.

 Worked with programming languages: